rackerlabs/design-system/_component_design/table-variations.md

 ## When to use

-Use the following guidelines when you consider which table variation to construct.
+Use the following guidelines when you decide which table variation to construct.

-- Use a *multi-line* table when the text in a cell wraps to two or more lines.
-For example, use a dual-line table when two values are meaningfully related to each other and should be displayed in the same cell.
+- Construct a table that includes *multi-value rows* when you want to include multiple data points in a single table cell.
+The user can sort on the primary data point (for example, **Name**) or any secondary data point (for example, **ID**) but not both.
+Don't use multi-value rows when the user needs to sort on primary data and secondary data independently.

-- Use a *dual-layout* table when you need to display data in two tables, one on the left and one on the right.
+- Use a *dual-layout* table when you need to display data in two tables, one on the left and one on the right of the page.

+If your use case does not require multi-value rows or a dual-layout table, consider constructing a [table]({{site.baseurl}}/components/table.html).

 {% endcolumn %}